kartik-111/Book-Rec/README.md

-# Recommendation System Using Multiple Techniques
+# Book Recommendation System Using Multiple Techniques

 ## Overview
 This project implements various **Recommendation System** techniques to predict user preferences based on past interactions.
 The system incorporates **Content-Based Filtering, Collaborative Filtering, Hybrid Filtering, and Matrix Factorization** methods to improve recommendation accuracy.
 Additionally, a **Feedforward Neural Network** is implemented for deep learning-based recommendations.